jaateixeira/business_firm_color_dictionary-_json/README.md

 ```
 git clone https://github.com/jaateixeira/business_firm_color_dictionary_json.git
 ```
-Simply load the file using a json api from your favorit programming language
+Simply load the file using a json api from your favorite programming language

 ## How to us it as a dictionary associating firms to colors in python